Grade School Classmates with Teacher

 Walking Home

 Carol and I did not have a lot in common and so, despite our many treks together, never did become close friends.
 During our Junior High School years, we met on a corner near my house before walking the shorter distance to school.
 By the time we started High School we had gone separate ways.
 Both our mothers had insisted we get along and so I don't remember that we ever fought or treated each other unkindly.
-THAT, perhaps, was the biggest lesson of all.
+THAT, perhaps, was the biggest lesson of all. for understanding words of insight,

 for acquiring a disciplined and prudent life,